NSB Di 4: History

 During the 1950s and 1960s, NSB took delivery of thirty-five Di 3 locomotives.
 The long-term plan during the 1960s called for an additional orders of Di 3s during the early 1970s, but this was never carried through.
 Instead, the state railways started planning of a new class.
 Construction was conducted by Kassel, Germany–based Henschel.
 The electric components were delivered by Brown, Boveri & Cie of Mannheim, Germany, while the engine-generator was delivered by General Motors.
 The Di 4 is technically similar to the Class ME procured by DSB in Denmark.
 Di 4 was the first NSB locomotive to have three-phase and asynchronous motors, and the world's first asynchronous locomotive in revenue service.
 Henschel was also building the NSB El 17; the two types were planned to use the same traction motors and rectifiers to increase commonality.
 This was however was discarded because the Di 4's components were too heavy for the El 17.

 Delivery of the five locomotives took place in 1981.
 It was often run in multiple with Di 3.
 Di 4 has a higher axle load than Di 3, so from the delivery they could not be used north of Mo i Rana on the Nordland Line.
 By 1987, NSB was planning on an additional order of the class, with delivery in 1989 and 1990, but the order was never placed.
 The proposed order would have consisted of six to ten units, which would have received a modified ventilation system and a more powerful engine.
 Because of the time that had passed before a new order would have been placed, NSB was already looking for a more modern class, and placed an order for twelve Di 6 in 1992.
 The Di 6 proved too unreliable, and was returned to the manufacturer.
 With the retirement of the Di 3 in 2001, Di 4 remains NSB's only revenue diesel locomotives.

+On 24 October 2024, Di 4 number 4.653 was involved in a fatal derailment on the Nordland line, while hauling a passenger train between Bjerka and Mo i Rana on a portion of line paralleling the E6 road.
+Preliminary investigations suggest the derailment was caused by rockfall.
+The train driver was killed in the incident, while four passengers were injured.